Treating Chytrid

 6

-If you are in an area that uses tank water, boil that water in the winter months and let cool before using for your frog collection; same applies to water from creeks although it really should be boiled year round
+If you are in an area that uses tank water, boil that water in the winter months and let cool before using for your frog collection; same applies to water from creeks although it really should be boiled year round anyway

 Prevention for pond owners